 For longer periods away, block off the kitchen, bathroom, or another tiled area using a pet gate, like the Regalo Easy Step Extra Tall Walk-Through Gate.
 You can also set up an ex-pen, like the Frisco Dog Exercise Pen.
 Put Frisco Training & Potty Pads in the area to create an “indoor dog potty.”
 A pee pad holder like the Dogit Clean Training Pad Holder may help your dog “color within the lines.”
 You can also try an artificial turf pad like the Petmaker Indoor Restroom Puppy Potty Trainer or a Puppy Pan.
 (For more on training your dog to use a pan, see Dog Litter 101: What It Is and How to Use It.)

 No matter what you use, the goal is to give your dog a “legal” place to potty when they can’t hold it any longer.
+Find out more about training your dog to use potty pads.

 5. Set an alarm.